kevza/QAvrSimulator/README.md

 # QAvrSimulator

-This is an Atmega AVR simulator.
+This is an Atmega AVR simulator with a front end user interface that emulates the UCFunkit4 used in the ENCE260 course at the University of Canterbury NZ.

 ## Key Features:
 - Plugin framework for adding extra features and hardware